PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/semantic_segmentation.en.md

 </tr>
 </tbody>
 </table>
-&gt; ❗ The above list features the <b>2 core models</b> that the image classification module primarily supports.
+> ❗ The above list features the <b>2 core models</b> that the image classification module primarily supports.
 In total, this module supports <b>18 models</b>.
 The complete list of models is as follows:

 <details><summary> 👉Model List Details</summary>
 <table>